Curriculum

 Our residents spend 2 weeks on the Labor and Delivery floor with the sole role of delivering natural births.
 This hospital delivers nearly 1200 babies yearly and maintains a level II NICU.

 Residents will have a 4 week trauma rotation at Jacobi Medical Center during the first two years of their residency.
-Jacobi is one of the highest volume trauma centers in New York City, aceepting large numbers of both blunt and penetrating trauma.
+Jacobi is one of the highest volume trauma centers in New York City, accepting large numbers of both blunt and penetrating trauma.
 Jacobi is a receiving center for trauma throughout the Bronx, and is also a burn center, a hyperbaric center and a snakebite center.
 During their third year, residents rotate at Elmhurst Medical Center.

 This medical-surgical ICU unit that serves the sickest of the patients in the hospital.
 This unit cares for patients with severe and life-threatening illnesses and injuries, which require constant and close monitoring.